pravallika10473/RAG_research/README.md

 ```
 git clone https://github.com/pravallika10473/RAG_research.git
 ```
+## Project Structure

+The project is organized into different directories for various models:

+- `claude/`: Contains scripts for Claude models
+- `openai/`: Contains scripts for OpenAI models (if applicable)
+- `papers/`: Directory to store your PDF files for testing

 ## How to Run the Project

-### 1. Create a `papers` Directory
+### 1. Prepare Your Papers

-In the root directory of your project, create a folder named `papers` and place all the PDF files you want to test in this folder.
+Place all the PDF files you want to test in the `papers` directory at the root of the project.
 For example:

 ```
 papers/paper1.pdf
 papers/paper2.pdf